Social Media in the States

 - A list of state Facebook and Twitter accounts, accessible via an interactive map.

-External resources to help states use social media
+External resources to help Title V agencies use social media

 - Centers for Disease Control and Prevention, Electronic Media Branch.
 2012.
 CDC's guide to writing for social media.
 Atlanta, GA: Centers for Disease Control and Prevention.